ssgreg/journald/README.md

 }
 ```

 Our structured message includes six fields.
-The first thow we passed are well-known fields:
+The first two we passed are well-known fields:

 1. `MESSAGE=` is the actual human readable message part of the structured message.
 1. `PRIORITY=` is the numeric message priority value as known from BSD syslog formatted as an integer string.